BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert type="info">

-To note that the validation and authorization is done before the `store` method.
-So this method is called only if you have access and the fields validation passes.
+The validation and authorization are done according to the `store` method.
+This method is called only if you have access and the field's validation passes.

 </alert>